 As higher bandwidth public internet circuits became available for business use, the capacity for organizations to increase bandwidth more affordably – albeit not securely, as with MPLS – created new opportunities and requirements.
 Needs to integrate different services, needs to secure public links for private use, improve call failover and so on.

-Ecessa’s research and development empowered the addition of more features, such as server failover, firewall capabilities, SIP proxy and encapsulated tunnels, to name a few.
+Ecessa’s research and development empowered the addition of more features, such as server failover, firewall capabilities, and encapsulated tunnels, to name a few.
 As the product matured and improved to meet customer requirements and solve their challenges, Ecessa maintained its focus on interoperability, ease of integration, flexibility and control.

 An Evolution from Session-level to Packet-level Control